preranap1/Data_Viz_ClimateChangeNHumans/Visualizations.md

 **Overall Rating: 4**

 This visual is able to tell a story effectively.
-It clearly explains the occurrance of different volcanic eruptions as well as the dip in temperature in that instance.
-Overall, the visual is tailor made for individuals interested in understanding the impact of volcanic eruptions on temperature.
+It clearly explains the occurrence of different volcanic eruptions as well as the dip in temperature in that instance.
+Overall, the visual is tailor-made for individuals interested in understanding the impact of volcanic eruptions on temperature.
 Hence, it caters to a specific audience.
 The aim of the visual is clear, though the heading is missing.
 Proper labeling and captions help in this case.
 The creators have followed a clear design framework.
 Consistent use of colors and proper labeling improve the readability of the graphic.
 The three axes are clearly defined.

 ***